Home » Culture » June, 2nd: the Festa della Repubblica explained

 One of the most recognizable symbol is the Frecce Tricolori, the acrobatic section of the Italian Air Force.
 The Arrows are the national acrobatic section of the Aeronautica Militare Italiana, the Italian Air Force.
 The Frecce Tricolori are known for their amazing acrobatics and for “painting the sky” in the colors of the Italian flag.

 Furthermore, the Altare della Patria is a majestic, albeit artistically controversial, monument.
-It certainly acquires grandeur in occasion of the Festa della Repubblic.
+It certainly acquires grandeur in occasion of the Festa della Repubblica.
 In fact, the two Latin inscriptions on the propylaea symbolize the spirit and theme of the day:

 Patriae Unitati, Civium Libertati